kvpendergast/oneringsdk/README.md

 ```

 ## All Functions
 We can do more than grab some movies!
-Here's a list of all the basic resource routes.
+Here's a list of all the basic resource methods.
 All resources return a list of objects with pagination metadata.

 - `getBooks`
 - `getMovies`